 What Happens When Someone Is Arrested In Florida?

 In Florida, after a person is booked into a jail, there may be a bond set by a judge on the arresting papers (called a capias, or warrant).
-If so, that person is then eligible to bond out of jail.
-If someone is arrested without a bond, he or she will probably have to stay in jail overnight, and then will be taken the next day to a hearing called "first appearance," where the judge will: 1) release a person on his or her promise to appear at all subsequent court appearances (called signature release, or recognizance release), 2) set a cash or surety bond, or 3) hold a person in jail with no bond, meaning with no opportunity to bond out..
+If so, that person is eligible to be released form jail.
+If someone is arrested without a bond, he or she will probably have to stay in jail overnight and be taken the next day to a hearing called "first appearance," where the judge will: (1) release the person on his or her promise to appear at all subsequent court appearances (called signature release, or recognizance release), (2) set a cash or surety bond, or (3) hold a person in jail with no bond, meaning with no opportunity for release.

 - To stay in jail, awaiting disposition of the case;

 - To stay in jail and wait for a bond reduction hearing, if the bond is larger than one can or will pay.
-This hearing is usually set by an attorney (see “Choosing an Attorney” );
+This hearing is usually set by an attorney;

 - To call a bondsman (also called a “surety agent”), who will charge 10% of the face amount of the bond.
-This is a non-refundable fee, and is rarely returned.
+This is a nonrefundable fee, and it is rarely returned.
 (Note: The 10% is mandated by Florida state law; a bondsman may charge no less or no more.
 Note that some bondsmen will occasionally allow one to make payments toward that 10% of the court-defined bond.)